-- #2 Phillips Screw Driver

-- · 8 mm Open End Wrench

-- 1. Remove the rear wheel from the chair.

-- 2. Remove all air from the inner tube.
+- #2 Phillips Screw Driver - 8 mm Open End Wrench or 7 mm Open End Wrench - 1.
+Remove the rear wheel from the chair. - 2.
+Remove all air from the inner tube.
 If you have a Schrader valve (see Figure 12-3), remove valve stem cap and release all of the air from the tube, by pressing down on the pin in the center of the valve stem.
-If you have a Presta valve (see Figure 12-4), remove the valve stem cap, unscrew, counter clockwise, the knurled nut on the valve stem and release all of the air from the tube by pressing down on the pin in the center of the valve stem.

-- 3. Remove the tire and inner tube.

-- 4. Make sure the rim strip is properly in place.

-- 5. Install the new inner tube and wheel tire onto the wheel.

-- 6. Make sure the tire is properly seated in the wheel rim and free of protrusions.
-Inflate the tire to the correct pressure rating on the sidewall of the tire.

-- 7. Reinstall the rear wheel on the chair.
+If you have a Presta valve (see Figure 12-4), remove the valve stem cap, unscrew, counter clockwise, the knurled nut on the valve stem and release all of the air from the tube by pressing down on the pin in the center of the valve stem. - 3.
+Remove the tire and inner tube. - 4.
+Make sure the rim strip is properly in place. - 5.
+Install the new inner tube and wheel tire onto the wheel. - 6.
+Make sure the tire is properly seated in the wheel rim, and inflate the tire to the correct PSI rating on the sidewall of the tire. - 7.
+Reinstall the rear wheel on the chair.